fastify/fastify/docs/Reference/Server.md

 A use case of this method is the implementation of catch-all content type parser.
 Before adding this parser with `fastify.addContentTypeParser()` one could call the `removeAllContentTypeParsers` method.

+For more details about the usage of the different content type parser APIs see [here](./ContentTypeParser.md#usage).

 #### getDefaultJsonParser
 <a id="getDefaultJsonParser"></a>